digital-land/digital-land/content/project/single-register-of-planning/index.md

 ### What we've done

-We’ve so far spoken to 18 different people: 6 in local government planning or IT, 6 in proptech businesses, 3 individuals who know planning data (Andrew Speakman, Adrian Short and Richard Pope), 2 MHCLG experts and 1 system provider (the planning portal).
+We’ve so far spoken to 18 different people: 6 in local government planning or IT, 6 in proptech businesses, 3 individuals who know planning data, 2 MHCLG experts and 1 system provider (the planning portal).

 We’ve been making progress in understanding the needs of users for a data source, the domain of planning data, and how this data flows through different systems and organisations.